nchemsak/doorbell_dash/README.md

 * Do NOT choose a product to order, just exit the app.

 ## Discover the Dash Button's MAC address
-* - Push button for 3 seconds until it pulses blue
+- Push button for 3 seconds until it pulses blue
-* - Connect your computer wifi to "Amazon ConfigureMe"
+- Connect your computer wifi to "Amazon ConfigureMe"
-* - In a web browser, go to: http://192.168.0.1/
+- In a web browser, go to: http://192.168.0.1/
-* - Make note of the MAC address of your Dash Button.
+- Make note of the MAC address of your Dash Button.

 ## Setup Twilio Account
 * To receive SMS notifications, you need to sign up for Twilio
 * Signup for a free Twilio account
 * As part of the signup process, you need to verify a phone number.
 Use the cell phone number that you want to send messages to.
-* After you verify your phone number, Twilio will assign you an account phone number to use that is in the same area code as the number you verified.
-This is the phone number that will be sending MMS messages on your behalf.
+* After you verify your phone number, Twilio will assign you a local phone number.
+This is the phone number that will be sending the text messages.
-* Click get started, then Go to Your Account.
+* Click "get started", then "Go to Your Account".
 * When you login to your account, you will see an Account SID and Auth Token field.
-Click on the lock icon in front of the Auth Token field to reveal the value.
+Click on the lock icon in front of the Auth Token field.
 Make note of these two values.
 You will need them for the Python code.

 ## Twilio Notes
-* Twilio makes sending SMS / MMS messages simple by managing the connections with all of the different mobile providers.
 * Twilio service prepends “Sent from a Twilio Trial account” to trial account messages.
 * The service is free as long as you are sending 250 messages or less per month.